Play On

 A studio grand piano donated by the couple, who are both SLU graduates and former employees, was installed in a Xavier Hall music teaching studio over the summer.
 It will both benefit campus musicians and bring the University closer to its goal of being an “All Steinway” school — a designation carried by just 200 conservatories, universities and colleges worldwide.

-“They know, having been in the arts, that such exquisite instruments are essential for our students’ work as performers but expensive and hard to come by,” said Cathleen Fleck, Ph.D., chair of SLU’s Fine and Performing Arts Department.
+“They know, having been in the arts, that such exquisite instruments are essential for our students’ work as performers but expensive and hard to come by,” said Cathleen Fleck, Ph.D., chair of SLU’s Visual and Performing Arts Department.

 Making a Positive Difference Through the Arts